Alternatives to Email for Company or Corporate Communications

 If you’re looking for a custom organizational network with all of the bells and whistles, this may be the choice for you.
 Given its custom nature, it will take some setup and onboarding, but Jive users say that the payoff is worth the wait.

-For Jive, the question isn’t “how does it reduce email?” and more “what doesn’t it do?” because the software covers all of your intranet bases.
-If you do want to retain some of your favorite software such as Gmail, Sharepoint, Google Hangouts, or Salesforce, Jive will work with them to create a one-stop-shop.
+For Jive, the question isn’t “how does it reduce email?”
+It’s more “what doesn’t it do?” because the software covers all of your intranet bases.
+If you do want to retain some of your favorite apps such as Gmail, Sharepoint, Google Hangouts, or Salesforce, Jive will work with them to create a one-stop-shop.

 It provides a huge list of features, from messaging and polls to internally hosted wikis and forums.
 With Jive, you can post blogs, ask the experts, collaborate on files, and more.

 Analytics help you see how your employees are engaging with information, helping you to communicate essential content more effectively.
 Jive also offers the option to invite outside collaborators or clients to view pertinent information safely and securely.

 If you’re looking for an all-encompassing internal hub for a large and complex business, Jive may be the answer you seek.

 Given its complexity, Jive does not offer a free option, but since it replaces so many other apps and software options, you may still achieve overall cost savings by using it.